Gauteng Game and Nature ReservesThe Suikerbosrand Nature Reserve

 A network of hiking trails, covering approximately 66km in total, allows visitors to get a closer look at the diversity of plant and animal life.
 The trails vary in length from 1 to 6 days, day walks of 10 or 17 km long and a 4,5 km trail.

 For the less energetic there is a 60km game-viewing route.

 Visitors should stop by the information centre at Diepkloof in the northern section of the reserve.
 Here they can relax at various picnic spots or attend one of the slide or film shows.

-Popular Attractions near Suikerbosrand Nature Reserve
+Popular Activities in and near Suikerbosrand Nature Reserve

 Treehaven Waterfowl Trust

 Situated 3km from Vereeniging, Gauteng, and only a 45 minute drive from Sandton, Johannesburg, Treehaven Waterfowl Trust is an oasis comprising 30 acres of specially developed wetlands dedicated to the world’s waterfowl.
 Spend an afternoon at the...